XVII Triennale Di Milano, Il Progetto Domestico

 George Ranalli Architect created the installation Living In A Loft for the 17th Triennale di Milano, “Il Progetto Domestico,” January 18 – March 30, 1986.
 The project explores ideas about residential architecture, interiority, adaptive reuse, and urbanism.
 The prototype ‘building’ adapted a space inside a vast gallery originally constructed for industrial use.

-The project “Living In A Loft” occupied a designated place inside the gallery enclosure inside the city of Milan, Italy.
-Placing a habitable form placed inside the vast gallery space shaped and molded and proposed new types of spaces for living.
-Inside the old shell, the “Living Loft” installation looked like a solid enclosure; however, ‘inside’ the loft presented spaces for all the basic functions of home life, including eating, sleeping, and socializing.
-Visitors were able to circumnavigate each of three levels of this little building to experience a new kind of house.
-Carved out of an existing place, the ‘loft’ accommodated life’s daily rituals, offering table and chairs, storage closets, and a place for sleeping.
-However, eliminating the traditional division of rooms gave way to niches, nooks, and balconies – rooms within rooms – and transparency.
-Surface modeling and proportion managed to grant even the smallest alcove a sense of particularity.
-‘Living loft’ also proposed new material finishes, chosen for both appeal and durable.
-A surprising selection of materials, some not yet housebroken, such as welded sheet steel, were paired with marble and brass, presenting a modern reinterpretation of the craftsmanship of home furnishings.
-The project also debuted dining furniture prototypes, including the Valentine 1 Chair, for Promosedia, which together with an unusual new table design, delineating an elegant dining space, inside a courtyard, inside its host building and city.
+George Ranalli Architect’s 1986 installation,”Living In A Loft,” constructed a habitable, three-level form inside a vast gallery in the city of Milan, Italy.
+The sculptural structure shaped and molded space, inside and around itself, for a modern dwelling.
+Upon approach, inside the old shell, “Living Loft” looks like a solid enclosure.
+However, once “inside,” the structure carved and molds space for all the basic functions of home life, including eating, sleeping, and socializing.
+Visitors able to circumnavigate each levels of the little building explored a nontraditional house, accommodating the everyday rituals of eating, sleeping, socializing, and contemplating.
+The installation included a long table, two types of chairs, storage, and a place for sleeping.
+By eliminating the traditional division of rooms, the architecture gave way to niches, nooks, and balconies, rooms within rooms, and delightful vistas.
+Through surface modeling and adjustments of proportion, the installation managed to grant even a tiny alcove a sense of particularity.
+“Living loft” also proposed a new sense of domestic materiality, chosen for appeal and durability alike.
+A surprising set of combinations, some not fully housebroken, like welded sheet steel paired with marble and brass, presented a modern interpretation of elegance, and debuted a dining chair, Valentine 1 Chair, for Promosedia, which, together with an unusual, one-legged marble table design, formulated a rather elegant dining space inside its host structure, inside the gallery, in the city.